 Under California Penal Code Section 236.1, the legal definition of human trafficking will depend on the penal code section of the relevant statute.
 However, the legal definition includes:

-- Any person who deprives or violates the personal liberty of another with the intent to obtain forced labor or services, procure or sell the person for commercial sex, or exploit them in obscene matter, is guilty of human trafficking.
+- Any person who deprives or violates the personal liberty of another with the intent to obtain forced labor or services, procure or sell the person for commercial sex, or exploit them in an obscene matter is guilty of human trafficking.

 Depriving or violating someone's liberty legally means substantial and sustained restriction of their liberty, which is accomplished by: